Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show mobile map package expiration date/README.md

 ## How it works

-1. Create a `MobileMapPackage` passing in the path to the mobile map package's location on the device.
+1. Create a `MobileMapPackage` object by passing in the URL to the mobile map package's location.
 2. Load the mobile map package.
-3. Present `Expiration` information to the user with:
+3. Present the mobile map package's expiration information to the user:
-  * Use `getMessage()` to get the expiration message set by the author of the MMPK.
+  * Use `Expiration.message` to get the expiration message set by the author of the MMPK.
-  * Use `getDate()` to get the expiration date set by the author of the MMPK.
+  * Use `Expiration.date` to get the expiration date set by the author of the MMPK.

 ## Relevant API